 The Oxford Handbook of Children’s Literature, co-edited with Julia Mickenberg.
-Oxford: Oxford University Press, 2011.
-583 pp.
+Oxford UP, 2011.
+608 pp. Paperback, 2012.

 The Norton Anthology of Children’s Literature, Jack Zipes, general editor; Lissa Paul and Lynne Vallone, associate general editors; Peter Hunt, Gillian Avery, sub-editors, 2005.
 2,471 pp.

 Becoming Victoria.
-Yale University Press, 2001.
+Yale UP, 2001.
 256 pp.

 The Girl’s Own: Cultural Histories of the Anglo-American Girl, 1830-1915.
 Co-editor, with Claudia Nelson.
-University of Georgia Press, 1994.
+U of Georgia P, 1994.
 296 pp.